 Meet up with the March at Bryant Park by 11am.
 We realize not all folks can make the 9:30 a.m. step off, so we encourage you to join the March at this point instead.

-You can join the march at any point by stepping off of the sidewalks into the streets anywhere north of West 23rd Street on 6th Ave.
-(Below this point it might not be possible due to street blocking for the HOP Pride Parade).
+You can join the march at any point by stepping off of the sidewalks into the streets anywhere north of West 12 Street on 6th Ave.
+The NYPD has told us there will not be any barricades along 6th Ave.

 The march will end with a Rally in Central Park's Great Lawn at 1 pm with disability access on the corner of East 85th Street & 5th Ave.
-You are welcome to join us here at 1 pm.
+You are welcome to join us here at any time.

 We are recruiting volunteers for the day and would be very grateful for your time and your help.

-Please register here if you would like to help out.
+Please email our volunteer coordinators at Volunteer@Reclaimpridenyc.org if you would like to help out.

 Please send all media inquiries to email@example.com